raspberrypilearning/build-crumble-motor-buggy/en/step_10.md

 ![Scrolling cursor](images/mazeChallenge_scrollingCursor.png)

+--- task ---

+Carry on adding moves using the three block sequence:

++ set motor 1
++ set motor 2
++ set the duration for the move

+until you have completed your maze!

+--- /task ---

 ### The completed maze

 Here is what the code looked like for the examplebuggy completing the example maze.